mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/prms.rst

    :widths: 20, 40, 20, 20

-   "_id", "A unique identifier for each patient.", "Integer", "Primary Key, Auto-increment, Not Null" "name", "The first name of the patient.", "Varchar(50)", "Not Null" "email", "The last name of the patient.", "Varchar(50)", "Not Null" "phone", "The date of birth of the patient.", "Date", "Not Null" "nationality", "The gender of the patient.", "Varchar(10)", "Not Null" "gender", "The contact number of the patient.", "Varchar(15)", "Not Null" "dob", "The email address of the patient.", "Varchar(100)", "Unique, Not Null" "derma", "The residential address of the patient.", "Varchar(255)", "Not Null" "created", "The emergency contact details for the patient.", "Varchar(255)", "Not Null" "updated", "A summary of the patient's medical history.", "Text", "Nullable"
+   "_id", "A unique identifier for each patient.", "Integer", "Primary Key, Auto-increment, Not Null" "name", "The full name of the patient.", "Varchar(50)", "Not Null" "email", "The email address of the patient", "Varchar(50)", "Not Null" "phone", "The phone number of the patient", "Date", "Not Null" "nationality", "The nationality of the patient", "Varchar(10)", "Not Null" "gender", "The gender of the patient", "Varchar(15)", "Not Null" "dob", "The date of birth of the patient", "Varchar(100)", "Unique, Not Null" "derma", "The id of the dermatologist that created the patient record", "Varchar(255)", "Not Null" "created", "The date the record was created", "Varchar(255)", "Not Null" "updated", "The date the record was updated", "Text", "Nullable"

 **Relationships**